The 2013 Streetsie Awards, Part 1

 Now that the votes are in, it’s time to present the 2013 San Francisco Streetsie Awards, Streetsblog’s recognition of the year’s best and worst in livable streets.

 A quick reminder — if you still haven’t contributed to Streetsblog’s year-end pledge drive, please make a contribution to keep us going strong in 2014.
-Support from readers like you allows us to provide reporting and commentary that helps drives momentum for safer streets and sustainable transportation in San Francisco.
+Support from readers like you allows us to provide reporting and commentary that helps drive momentum for safer streets and sustainable transportation in San Francisco.

 And now for the awards.